efkandurakli/DGFRCNN-RS/README.md

 continents as the training set.
 Each city represents a different domain.
 The roof type distribution in the dataset is highly imbalanced.
-In order to avoid dealing with the imbalanced class problem, we removed all classes except for the two most dominant ones since our primary task is to address the domain shift problem
+In order to avoid dealing with the imbalanced class problem, we utilized this dataset for building detection, treating all these twelve distinct categories as a single class representing buildings.

 ## Expriments & Results